 A new host named db-standby will be created to run the standby.
-Follow the instructions in Installation to install pgBackRest , Setup Demo Cluster to setup the demo cluster, and Create the Repository to create the pgBackRest repository on the db-standby host.
+Follow the instructions in Installation to install pgBackRest and Setup Demo Cluster to setup the demo cluster.

-pgBackRest configuration is very similar to db-master except that the standby_mode setting will be enabled to keep the cluster in recovery mode when the end of the WAL stream has been reached.
+pgBackRest configuration is very similar to db-master except that the standby\mode setting will be enabled to keep the cluster in recovery mode when the end of the WAL stream has been reached.